 Although the law in this regard is unclear, we treat our consolidated variable interest entities as being owned by us for U.S. federal income tax purposes, not only because we exercise effective control over the operation of such entities but also because we are entitled to substantially all of their economic benefits, and, as a result, we consolidate their operating results in our consolidated financial statements.
-If it were determined that we are not the owner of our consolidated variable interest entities for U.S. federal income tax purposes, our risk of being classified as a PFIC may substantially increase.
-Assuming that we are the owner of our consolidated variable interest entities for U.S. federal income tax purposes, and based upon our current and projected income and assets, we believe we were not a PFIC for the taxable year ended December 31, 2020, and we do not expect to be classified as a PFIC for the current taxable year or the foreseeable future.
+Based upon the composition of our assets (in particular the retention of a substantial amount of cash), and the market price of our ADSs, we believe that we were a PFIC for United States federal income tax purposes for the taxable year ended December 31, 2021, and we will likely be a PFIC for our current taxable year unless the market price of our ADSs increases and/or we invest a substantial amount of the cash and other passive assets we hold in assets that produce or are held for the production of active income.
+If we were classified as a PFIC for all succeeding years during which a U.S. holder held our ADSs or ordinary shares, we generally would continue to be treated as a PFIC for all succeeding years during which such U.S. holder held our ADSs or ordinary shares.